 I’m late to send this out because I just got to my summer dinner rotation.
-Because we moved in the beginning of summer, I’ve been winging it with dinner.
+Because we moved at the beginning of summer, I’ve been winging it with dinner.
 Well, not winging it exactly but not planning as much as usual.

 Making a rotation helps me define my cooking goals for summer.
 Instead of generic Italian night, I’m trying pasta night.
 I’d like to experiment with different sauces and cook whatever vegetables I have on hand.
 I don’t want anything too complex for summer.
 I will also have the kids make the pasta from start to finish, while I work on the sauce and veggies.